sjoelund/MLS-rst-spec/source/operators.rst

 fashion.
 The function call syntax for both positional and named arguments is described in :ref:`TODO: Section 12.4.1` and for vectorized calls in :ref:`TODO: Section 12.4.4`.
-The built-in array functions are given in :ref:`TODO: Section 10.1.1` and other built-in operators in :ref:`TODO: Section 3.7`.
+The built-in array functions are given in :ref:`TODO: Section 10.1.1` and other built-in operators in Section :ref:`builtin-with-function-syntax`.

 Operator Precedence and Associativity
 -------------------------------------